IDS and IPS

-HIPAA Security Standard §164.306 outlines the standards and general rules used to ensure the confidentiality, integrity, and availability of all electronic protected health information that the covered entity or business associate creates, receives, maintains, or transmits.
-Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) help protect systems at the network level by monitoring packet flow and aborting any detected anomalous network activity.
+HIPAA Security Standard §164.306 outlines the general rules used to ensure the confidentiality, integrity, and availability of all electronic protected health information that the covered entity or business associate creates, receives, maintains, or transmits.
+Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) help protect their systems at the network level by monitoring packet flow and aborting any detected anomalous network activity.

 - Protects systems from unauthorized access